redtachyons/open-source-saturday/README.md

 > 05:00 PM - Finish for the day, share your experience.
 If interested can continue coding, and finish what was started.

-> At 05:00 the event doesn't have to stop, we can continue our discussions at a local coffee shop or Beer Palour (Have KRUG's first DrinkUp :D )
+> At 05:00 the event doesn't have to stop, we can continue our discussions at a local coffee shop or Beer Palour

 How to Contribute
 -----------------